margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## The Bookseller ##
-Every morning, she comes to work right at eight,
+Every morning, she comes to work at eight,
 <br> ready to make the day in the bookstore great.

 Helping people find books is what she does,